aquasecurity/aqua-helm/kube-enforcer/README.md

 - `create` and `delete` permissions on jobs
 -  `create` and `delete` permissions on pods(Only for Openshift platform)

-## 4. Configuring mTLS/TLS for Aqua Server and Aqua Gateway
+## 4. Configuring KubeEnforcer mTLS with Gateway/Envoy
   By default, deploying Aqua Enterprise configures TLS-based encrypted communication, using self-signed certificates, between Aqua components.
 If you want to use self-signed certificates to establish mTLS between kube-enforcer and gateway/envoy use the below instrictions to generate rootCA and component certificates